jzombie/rich-cms/md-content/Think and Grow Rich/Chapter 1.md

 Finally, they decided to QUIT.

 They sold the machinery to a junk man for a few hundred dollars, and took the train back home.
 Some "junk" men are dumb, but not this one!
-H called in a mining engineer to look at the mine and do a little calculating.
+He called in a mining engineer to look at the mine and do a little calculating.
 The engineer advised that the project had failed, because the owners were not familiar with "fault lines."
 His calculations showed that the vein would be found JUST THREE FEET FROM WHERE THE DARBYS HAD STOPPED DRILLING!
 That is exactly where it was found!

 The "Junk" man took millions of dollars in ore from the mine, because he knew enough to seek expert counsel before giving up.